suv27/StarDefense-Perimeter/README.md

 ## How to Run StarDefense Backend Server

-## How to Execure The PreDefined Script
+## How to Execute the Predefined Script

 ## Attack Signature Detector
-- We will be creating a list of detecting signature, starting with just The OWASP Top 10:2025
+- We will be creating a list of detection signatures, starting with just the OWASP Top 10:2025
     - A01:2025 - Broken Access Control
     - A02:2025 - Security Misconfiguration
     - A03:2025 - Software Supply Chain Failures